-than is necessary to serve that interest.1060 This test is thus similar to the intermediate scrutiny test applied to 'content-neutral' messages.1061
+than is necessary to serve that interest.
+This test is thus similar to the intermediate scrutiny test applied to 'content-neutral' messages.
+1061

 327. Commercial speech can be regulated when taking into account three conditions.
-First, the Government must assert a substantial interest in support of its regulation.1062 This requirement can be met by showing an interest in preserving health, safety and morals, and aesthetic quality of the community.1063 A substantial interest relates to a significant or important concern on a particular matter.1064 Considering the potential wide and disastrous effects of inaccurate certificates (e.g. the financial crisis or oil disasters), the Government might have a substantial interest in regulating the role and liability of certifiers.
-Second, the Government must show that the restriction on commercial speech directly advances that specific interest.1065 Arguably, imposing liability upon certifiers or adopting provisions on their role and functioning could advance the protection of parties and society in general.
-Third, these restrictions must be narrowly drawn.1066 It cannot be more extensive than is necessary to serve the Governmental interest.1067
+First, the Government must assert a substantial interest in support of its regulation.
+This requirement can be met by showing an interest in preserving health, safety and morals, and aesthetic quality of the community.
+A substantial interest relates to a significant or important concern on a particular matter.
+Considering the potential wide and disastrous effects of inaccurate certificates (e.g. the financial crisis or oil disasters), the Government might have a substantial interest in regulating the role and liability of certifiers.
+Second, the Government must show that the restriction on commercial speech directly advances that specific interest.
+Arguably, imposing liability upon certifiers or adopting provisions on their role and functioning could advance the protection of parties and society in general.
+Third, these restrictions must be narrowly drawn.
+Control of the control of parties and society in general.
+Third, these restrictions must be narrowly drawn.

 328. The Government may even freely regulate misleading commercial speech.
-It was held that "false and misleading commercial speech is not entitled to any First Amendment protection".1068 Such speech does not provide the public with accurate information.1069 The Government may ban those forms of communication more likely to deceive the public rather than to inform it.1070 When courts consider certificates to be false and misleading, they will fall outside the scope of the First Amendment and will be denied protection.
+It was held that "false and misleading commercial speech is not entitled to any First Amendment protection".
+Such speech does not provide the public with accurate information.
+The Government may ban those forms of communication more likely to deceive the public rather than to inform it.
+When courts consider certificates to be false and misleading, they will fall outside the scope of the First Amendment and will be denied protection.